-Take a stroll through the well-tended gardens of Europe in the spring and you'll likely see scores of bell-shaped native flowers known as foxgloves (scientific name Digitalis purpurea).
-Typically purple, these enchanting blooms can show up in other colors, like white, pink and yellow.
+Take a stroll through the well-tended gardens of Europe in the spring and you'll likely see scores of the bell-shaped, foxglove flower (scientific name Digitalis purpurea).
+Typically purple, these enchanting blooms can appear with white flowers, pink flowers, and yellow flowers.
 But their beauty masks a sinister truth — they're poisonous as all get-out.

-Foxgloves are now grown in many other places around the world, although they originally hail from Europe.
-(The USDA even considers it an invasive weed in the Pacific Northwest.)
-The name of this dastardly, but lovely, plant likely comes from the Anglo-Saxon word "foxes glofa" (meaning the glove of the fox) because original admirers thought the flower resembled the fingers of a glove.
+Foxglove flowers are now grown in many other places around the world, although they originally hail from Europe.
+The USDA even considers it an invasive plant in the Pacific Northwest [source: USDA].
+The name of this dastardly, but lovely, plant likely comes from the Anglo-Saxon word "foxes glofa" (meaning the glove of the fox) because original admirers thought the flower resembled the fingers of a glove [source: Cornell].
 It's also thought to be tied to an Irish legend in which foxes would put the flowers on their feet to muffle the sound of their steps.